santolucito/CPSC112-game/README.md

 We have provided you two methods that will help you in this task: getColumnBools() and getRowBools().
 These methods take a particular location on the board, and return an array of booleans that represent which items in that row (or column) match the square at the given location.
 For example calling helper.getRowBools(0,0) on the above board will return [True,False,False,True,True].
 Similarly, calling helper.getColumnBools(0,0) on the above board will return [True,True,False,True].

 You need to use the boolean[] returned from these methods to figure out the length of your Point[] when it is initialized.
 Then fill in the Point[] with the appropriate points.
-You can test this method by useing the provided "tester" method which will be called everytime you generate a new board (you can use the "reset" button in game for this).
+You can test this method by using the provided "tester" method which will be called every time you generate a new board (you can use the "reset" button in game for this).

-###How to write find_matches
+###How to write findMatches

 Once you have buildPossibleMatchRow/Column written, you can get started on  find\_matches. find\_matches will return a two dimensional "jagged" array of all the matches on a board.
 For example, if we had following board, calling find\_matches() should return [[(0,0),(1,0),(2,0)],[(0,1),(1,1),(2,1),(3,1)]].
 The order doesn't matter.